 Maple-Brown Butter Roasted Squash in two easy steps→

 The aroma of roasting squash and nutty brown butter is sure to fill your home with coziest fall scents!

 Maple-Brown Butter Delicata Squash

 - 2 large delicata squash

 - flakey sea salt

-- Meanwhile, make the brown butter; put the butter in a small saucepan and begin to melt it over medium heat.
+- Meanwhile, make the brown butter.
+Warm the butter in a small saucepan over medium heat.
 As the butter melts, it will start to foam and then brown.
-Watch it carefully because it can go from perfectly browned, to burnt to hell real quick!
+Watch it carefully.
+Whisk the butter as it browns, scraping up any bits that form on the bottom of the pan.
 The butter is ready when it smells nutty, and the color is like caramel.
-Just before serving, add the chopped parsley.

-- To serve; arrange the squash on a platter or large plate.
-Spoon the brown butter and parsley over the plate.
-Sprinkle with a pinch of flakey sea salt and dig in!
+- To serve; arrange the roasted squash on a platter or large plate.
+Spoon the brown butter and over the plate.
+Sprinkle with a pinch of flakey sea salt and serve immediately.